ktmeaton/NCBImeta/schema/README_schema.md

     GB_BioProjects, BioprojectAccn

 This can be built from any number of elements, and provides a directional path to follow to find a node.
 Note that it must be IN ORDER, but can skip intermediate values (ex. node <Bioproj> is missing from the list).
-This has not been extensively tested yet.

 ## 5) Customizing Schema